YourRoots by Genomelink

 Biography

-• Hannah Anne Newman was born in 1696 in Kinver, Staffordshire, England, the child of Thomas Newman and Margaret Harrice.
+• The story of Hannah Anne Newman began in 1696 in Kinver, Staffordshire, England.

 • Hannah Anne Newman married Robert Owen, and had children including Anna Owen.